profoundinventions/php-houdini/filters.rst

 This will promote any property that both filters, so only properties that start with `get` and also contain `foo` somewhere in the name will be promoted.

+You can also combine multiple filters explicitly with the ``AllFilters`` class.
+This isn't useful though unless you are :ref:`combining filters <combining-filters-with-logical-or-and-logical-and>`

-Using Multiple Filters (with logical OR)
+Using multiple filters (with logical OR)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to combine filters with logical OR, you can